 - Phase III trials: The investigational drug is administered to large groups of people (1,000–3,000) to confirm its effectiveness, monitor side effects, compare it with standard or equivalent treatments, and collect information that will allow the investigational drug to be used safely.14

 In most cases, an investigational drug must be proven effective and must show continued safety in a Phase IIIto be considered for approval by FDA for sale in the United States.
 Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
 After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.14 (Some clinical trials are categorized as “a” or “b,” such as “Phase Ia” or “Phase IIb.”
 These different subphases typically mean that a study is researching certain types of information or using a certain type of participant population.)

 Romidepsin is being studied in Phase II clinical trials.5,10

 - Participants were HIV-infected adults who were on ART at the start of the study and who had been on ART for at least 1 year.

-- Participants had viral load levels (the amount of HIV in a blood sample) of less than 50 copies/mL for at least 1 year.
+- Participants had levels (the amount of HIV in a blood sample) of less than 50 copies/mL for at least 1 year.

 Purpose: The REDUC trial was a 2-part study.
-Part A was designed to find a safe and effective dose of romidepsin to use in the second part of the study.
-Part B was designed to evaluate (1) the safety of the investigational therapeutic vaccine Vacc-4x when combined with romidepsin, and (2) whether this drug combination could reduce the amount of latent HIV in the body and control viral load levels during a planned break from ART.7,15
+Part A was designed to find a safe and effective Vacc-4x when combined with romidepsin, and (2) whether this drug combination could reduce the amount of latent HIV in the body and control viral load levels during a planned break from ART.7,15of romidepsin to use in the second part of the study.
+Part B was designed to evaluate (1) the safety of the investigational therapeutic

 Study Names: ACTG 5315; NCT01933594